 Download the Amlogic USB Burning Tool

-The first step to flashing your Android TV box’s firmware is downloading the latest version of the Amlogic USB Burning Tool.
+The first step to flashing your Android TV box’s firmware is downloading the latest Amlogic USB Burning Tool version.

 It’s essential to download the latest version.
-The Amlogic USB Burning Tool has been around a long time, and a new version comes out every few months.
+The Amlogic USB Burning Tool has been around for a long time, and a new version comes out every few months.

 Without the proper drivers, your PC won’t be able to connect to your Android TV box.